Parameter estimation from an Ornstein-Uhlenbeck process with measurement noise: Parameter Estimation with Added Thermal Noise

 We can now move to the implementation of the EM algorithm for our specific case: (1) We pick starting values for the parameters ${A,B,\sigma_N}$; (2) We calculate all $p\left( x_{n}|\{y_{i}\},\Theta^{old}\right)$ and $p\left( x_{n-1},x_{n}|\{y_{i}\},\Theta^{old}\right)$ which represent the E step; (3) We calculate the improved parameters by using the procedure for estimating parameters from an OU process without additional measurement noise \cite{RN91}, which yields improved parameters for $A$ and $B$.
 For this analysis we only require the expectation values of $x_{1}^{2},x_{N}^2$, the sum of $x_{i}^2$, and $x_{i}x_{i+1}$ which can be calculated using eq.\ref{margxn} and eq.\ref{margxnxnmone}.
 The updated value for $\sigma_{N}$ can be obtained by considering the following:

 The maximum of this expression can be found by setting its derivative with respect to $\sigma_N$ to zero, which results in:

-where we use the $\sigma_{x_{i}}$ and $\mu_{x_{i}}$ from $p\left( x_{n}|\{y_{i}\},\Theta^{old}\right)=\mathcal{N}(x_{i},\mu=\mu_{x_{i}},\sigma=\sigma_{x_{i}})$.\\ To determine the error of the estimated parameters after convergence of the EM algorithm, we can take advantage of the fact that when the EM algorithm has converged then $\mathcal{Q}(\Theta,\Theta^{old})$ is equal to the posterior distribution \cite{RN90} and we can use the error estimates for $A$ and $B$ from \cite{RN91}.
+where we use the $\sigma_{x_{i}}$ and $\mu_{x_{i}}$ from $p\left( x_{n}|\{y_{i}\},\Theta^{old}\right)=\mathcal{N}(x_{i},\mu=\mu_{x_{i}},\sigma=\sigma_{x_{i}})$.\\ To determine the error of the estimated parameters after convergence of the EM algorithm, we can take advantage of the fact that when the EM algorithm has converged, then $\mathcal{Q}(\Theta,\Theta^{old})$ is equal to the posterior distribution \cite{RN90} and we can use the error estimates for $A$ and $B$ from \cite{RN91}.
 Since $\sigma_{N}$ is independent from $A$ and $B$ in $\mathcal{Q}(\Theta,\Theta^{old})$, we can write:

 We validated our EM algorithm against Hamilton Monte-Carlo (HMC) methods using simulated ground truth OU time series with known parameters ($A=1$, and $\tau=1$).
-Any of our results can be applied to any parameter combination by rescaling the parameters.
-Hamilton MC methods are drawing samples directly from the posterior distribution and therefore provide accurate estimations of the parameters and their uncertainties.
+Our results can be applied to any parameter combination by rescaling the parameters.
+Hamilton MC methods draw samples directly from the posterior distribution, providing accurate estimations of the parameters and their uncertainties.
 Specifically, we implemented the HMC methods in the Julia programming language \cite{bezanson2017julia} using the probabilistic programming package Turing.jl \cite{ge2018t}.
-We obtained 1000 samples per data point employing the NUTS sampler \cite{RN24}.
-The EM method outperforms the HMC method consistently by a factor of 100 using the same computer configuration.
+We obtained 2000 samples per data point employing the NUTS sampler \cite{RN24}.
+The EM method outperforms the HMC method consistently by a factor of 10,000 using the same computer configuration as seen in Table \ref{table:benchmark}.
 Fig. \ref{fig:multitau} illustrates that even though the EM method obtains the same parameter estimates, it severely underestimates their uncertainties.
-This is not surprising, since in EM the uncertainty is estimated by assuming a posterior distribution with a Normal distribution.
-In our earlier paper on parameter estimation of OU processes without measurement noise, we found that the maximum likelihood method similarily underestimated the uncertainty of the parameters by about a factor of five \cite{RN91}.
+This is not surprising since in EM, the uncertainty is estimated by assuming a posterior distribution with a Normal distribution.
+In our earlier paper on parameter estimation of OU processes without measurement noise, we found that the maximum likelihood method similarly underestimated the uncertainty of the parameters by about a factor of five \cite{RN91}.
+In practice, we would recommend to run a few HMC analysis to establish the true uncertainties, and then compare them to the EM results.
+In our experience, this method can establish a factor to describe how much the EM method underestimates the uncertainties and which can then be used in subsequent analysis.